 Reasons Why Turning Off Engine is Good for You

-Staying inside the vehicle, idling the engine while enjoying the air condition ?
-It might be the best comfort at that point of time, but definitely not the best for your health and wallet.
+Staying inside the vehicle, idling the engine while enjoying the air condition?
+It might be the best comfort at that point in time, but definitely not the best for your health and wallet.
 Find out why you should turn off the engine and how it benefits you.

 - The vehicle emits carbon monoxide while it was idling and depending on the maintenance done, leak from the exhaust will caused accumulation of CO which reduces the amount of oxygen needed for breathing air.
 Switch off the engine and get out of the car.
 Step out of the vehicle to inhale some fresh air while doing some stretching.
 In this case, you minimise your exposure to harmful gases and release your body from a fixed posture that might cause backaches.